 First-year residents are NOT eligible to retain their current housing assignment regardless of where they live (including those first-year students who are living in traditionally upper-class buildings.)

 Upper-class residents will be able to log in to the retention form to see whether or not they are able to retain their room.
 If your room is not eligible to be retained you will receive an error message.
-Students who are currently studying abroad should NOT retain, since you do not currently have an assignment.
+Students who are currently studying abroad cannot retain, since they do not have an assignment to retain.